An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs: Effective community structure and susceptible--infected--recovered dynamics on networks with ring-lattice communities

-In Figure \ref{fig:Stages}(d), we see that there are more bridging nodes with large node-absorption rate $\delta_{**}$ in the final stage than in the peak-duration stage.
-(Specifically, nodes 50 and 53 have large node-absorption rates in the final stage.)
-This makes the spread of the disease to other planted communities less likely in the final stage than in the peak-duration stage.
-Specifically, in stage 68 (unlike in stage 29), the disease can die out more easily at nodes 50, 51, 52, and 53 (which belong to different communities in the final stage) because nodes 50 and 53 have large node-absorption rates.
-Therefore, we expect that the outbreak duration, final outbreak size, and outbreak peak in Figure \ref{fig:FunctionalQuant} in the final stage are smaller than in earlier stages.
-We can think of the increase in the node-absorption rates of bridging nodes as analogous to cutting bridging edges in \cite{salathe2010} and the increase in the transmission rates of some nodes as analogous to rewiring bridging edges inside a planted community in \cite{salathe2010}.
-Moreover, as in \cite{salathe2010}, the outbreak duration peaks at intermediate stages [see Figure \ref{fig:FunctionalQuant}(a)].
+In Figure \ref{fig:Stages}(d), we see that there are more bridging nodes with the large node-absorption rate $\delta_{**}$ in the final stage than in the peak-duration stage.
+(Specifically, nodes 50 and 53 have the large node-absorption rate in the final stage.)
+Therefore, the spread of the disease to other planted communities is less likely in the final stage than in the peak-duration stage.
+Specifically, in stage 68 (unlike in stage 29), the disease can {disappear} more easily at nodes 50 and 53 (which belong to different communities in the final stage) {in the final stage} because nodes 50 and 53 have large node-absorption rates.
+Therefore, we expect that the outbreak duration, final outbreak size, and outbreak peak in Figures \ref{fig:FunctionalQuant}(a)--(c) in the final stage are smaller than in earlier stages.